pkrll/JavaScript/README.md

 # JavaScript
 Here will be a collection of simple Javascript plugins and snippets.
 Nothing fancy, just a coding sandbox, but that hopefully will be to use to someone, somewhere, somewhen.

-### Dragify.js
+### Dropify.js
 Add drag and drop-functionality to your HTML elements.
-The Dragify plugin also enables server uploads with AJAX.
+The Dropify plugin also enables server uploads with AJAX.

 ![Screenshot](https://github.com/pkrll/JavaScript/blob/master/Dragify/dragify-screenshot-1.png)